If you or a loved one are struggling, we can help! Call us today at (855) 722-6926

 • Oxymorphone

-Banyan Delaware offers opioid addiction treatment that helps people addicted to both illicit and prescription opioids get sober.
+Banyan offers opioid addiction treatment at our Delaware rehabs that help people addicted to both illicit and prescription opioids get sober.
 We also offer a variety of other substance-specific treatments at our drug rehab facility in Milford.
 Call us now at 888-280-4763 to speak to one of our team members about our levels of care.